baublet/lagniappe/README.md

 ## Road Map

-* Automatic updates
+* Out of the box Docker support
+* Out of the box Vagrant support
-* Multiple platform support and documentation
+* Out of the box Valet support

 ## Credits